Adventure | Peterborough & The Kawarthas

 Brand new to Peterborough, you'll find Watson & Lou on Water Street in the downtown core.
 It's a hub for local makers, art lovers, and the latest in hip handmade goods for the home.
 Owners Anna and Erin are proud to present the best of local goods with half of their stock coming from makers in the Nogojiwanong/Peterborough region.
 Watson & Lou also offers a creative work space for co-working and events/workshops.

-This casual shop is a fixture in Peterborough and part of the group that owns SOS Shoes and Plush Boutique.
-Sneakers and street wear are in abundance at this shop on George Street, but my favourite items are the tees that represent local towns and neighbourhoods.
+This casual shop is a fixture in Peterborough and part of the group that owns the freshly reimagined SOS (for the ladies) and newly opened Providence (for the dudes -- complete with an in-house barber and bar) Sneakers and street wear are in abundance at this shop on George Street, but my favourite items are the tees that represent local towns and neighbourhoods.
 From Havelock to Keene, and everywhere in between.
 Nothing claims love for this small city more than a PTBO tee or sweatshirt.

 Stony Lake Furniture Co.